Understanding Assessment in ATAR Physics

 Description

-This 90-minute face-to-face workshop is designed for both new and experienced ATAR Physics teachers, with a strong focus on effective assessment practices.
+This face-to-face workshop is designed for both new and experienced ATAR Physics teachers, with a strong focus on effective assessment practices.
 The session will support teachers to better align in-school assessments and marking keys with the expectations of SCSA examinations, ensuring greater consistency and validity in student evaluation.

 Participants will explore strategies for designing high-quality, discriminating assessment items that accurately differentiate student performance, alongside targeted discussions around physics-specific content, common misconceptions, and marking expectations.
 The workshop will also unpack SCSA statistical data, building teachers’ understanding of standardisation and moderation processes and how these inform assessment decisions in ATAR Physics.